dart-lang/language/working/extension_structs/overview.md

 **COMMENTARY(leafp):** *This needs a bit of work.
-If we keep the dynamic check for "struct-ness", then we need do deal with the case that the user defines a debutToString thing with the wrong type*.
+If we keep the dynamic check for "struct-ness", then we need do deal with the case that the user defines a debugToString thing with the wrong type*.

-**COMMENTARY(leafp):** *If we keep this, we may wish to specify that compilers may choose to make it a link time error to have an invocation of debugToString in the program outside of asserts, and other debutToString methods*.
+**COMMENTARY(leafp):** *If we keep this, we may wish to specify that compilers may choose to make it a link time error to have an invocation of debugToString in the program outside of asserts, and other debugToString methods*.

 #### copyWith